 The best way to understand the main differences when it comes to immigration between the two countries is to compare the more popular immigration programs they have to offer.

 The first two programs we’ll compare are Canada’s Federal Skilled Worker Program and Australia’s Skilled Independent visa (subclass 189) as both these programs aim to invite foreign skilled workers as permanent residents.
 Then we'll look at the Provincial Nominee Program in Canada and the Skilled Nominated visa (subclass 190) in Australia, as well.

 The Federal Skilled Worker Program (Canada) vs Skilled Independent visa (Australia)

 The Federal Skilled Worker Program (FSWP) falls under the Express Entry system and is made for individuals who have qualifications, skills or work experience to contribute to Canada’s economy.
 When applying for permanent residency through the FSWP, having a job offer isn’t a requirement but it can increase your chance of receiving an Invitation to Apply (ITA).

 As Canadians continue to retire each year, the demand for skilled workers increases.
-The government has a goal of issuing 108,500 ITAs through the Express Entry system for 2021 alone.
+The Canadian government has a goal of issuing 82,880 ITAs through the Express Entry system for 2023 alone.

-- Skilled work experience - have a minimum of 1 year (part-time or full-time) experience in a NOC skill type (A, 0 or B);
+- Skilled work experience - have a minimum of 1 year (part-time or full-time) experience in a NOC TEER ( 0, 1 or 2);

 - Proof of funds - have enough money for you and your family to settle in Canada, unless you are able to legally work in Canada or have a valid job offer;